Yes.

 Walkers are provided with a map of the city’s border and use the walk guidelines to choose their path around the city’s edge.

 Participants with prior knowledge of the perimeter may on occasion share insights from their experience, but each group collectively decides its own path.
-Each time is different, and collaborative wayfinding is an important part of the experience.

 (Don’t worry – you’re never far from the city since you’re on its edge!)